A reader asked about the best way to clear debt:

 Debt consolidation sounds so simple – exchange all your current debts for a single loan and a single monthly repayment.
 After a few years, at the end of the large loan, there you are, debt free…

-But it’s not so easy in practice.
-First you may not be offered a large enough loan to be able to repay your other debts.
+You may not be offered a large enough loan to be able to repay your other debts.
 Even if your credit record is really good, you may be refused if the lender thinks this loan plus your existing debts would be too much.
-Of course you know you want to repay the other debts, but the lender may reject your application because they can’t be sure you would.
+You know you want to repay the other debts, but the lender may reject your application because they can’t be sure you would.
 See What to do if a consolidation loan is refused for more details.

 2017 is a great time to “snowball your debts”